-The design for this project was funded in the 2017-18 fiscal year budget, and the construction is being considered in the 2018-19 budget.
+The design for this project was funded in the 2017-18 fiscal year budget.
+Construction is expected to get underway in 2020.

 The BOMA’s funding of the design of the Tom Lunn Road improvement project was to ensure adequate infrastructure was being put in place before a significant housing development was built.
 In this case, multiple developers will be constructing hundreds of new homes along Tom Lunn Road in the coming years.
-The City is requiring the developers to pay for the portion of the road improvements in front of their developments on the southern end of Tom Lunn Road.
+The City requested the developers to pay in advance their share of adequate facilities tax to facilitate initiating the project in front of their developments on the southern end of Tom Lunn Road.
 City officials are looking at funding the remaining portion of the improvements to ensure the road is brought up to the same standard for the full length of the roadway before these new developments are constructed.